Jaee-C/dino-run/reports/evaluation/evaluation-report.md

 * 3D Models

 ##### Improvements
-* Wasn't sure about the cactus hitboxees, especially around the cactus arms
+* Wasn't sure about the cactus hitboxes, especially around the cactus arms
 * Felt that the initial speed was too slow
 * Needed to explain how to play the game
 * Didn't like the glitching that happened when the player was at high speeds